Cesare Orsenigo: German espionage

-The RSHA infiltrated the Berlin nunciature through a German priest who served under Orsenigo as adviser on German and east European affairs.
-According to Alvarez and Graham, this espionage provide "access to the attitudes and intentions of the nuncio".
-Orsenigo's primary priest-assistant was in fact a secret member of the Nazi party.
-It is unknown whether Orsenigo himself was aware of his assistant's party membership, however this fact was certainly known by Robert Leiber, a German Jesuit who served as one of Pius XII's closest confidants and advisers during the war.
+The RSHA infiltrated the Berlin nunciature through a German priest who served under Orsenigo as adviser on German and eastern European affairs.
+According to Alvarez and Graham, this espionage provides "access to the attitudes and intentions of the nuncio."
+Orsenigo's primary priest-assistant was a secret member of the Nazi party.
+It is unknown whether Orsenigo was aware of his assistant's party membership; however, this fact was certainly known by Robert Leiber, a German Jesuit who served as one of Pius XII's closest confidants and advisers during the war.

-On February 8, 1945, after the destruction of the Nunciature due to a bombing, Orsenigo moved to Eichstätt, in Bavaria.
+On 8 February 1945, after the destruction of the Nunciature due to a bombing, Orsenigo moved to Eichstätt, in Bavaria.
 The nunciature lost its official status in May 1945, with the defeat of Nazi Germany, although the Allied Control Council allowed Orsenigo to remain in Eichstätt.
-After the war, he directed the Pontifical Mission which dealt with the repatriation of Italian prisoners.
-Orsenigo died in Eichstätt on April 1, 1946, leaving his aide de camp, Monsignor Carlo Colli as the only remaining link between Pius XII and the German Church.
-Colli died in January 1947, leaving his secretary Monsignor Bernard Hack alone in Eichstätt.
+After the war, he directed the Pontifical Mission, which dealt with repatriating Italian prisoners.
+Orsenigo died in Eichstätt on 1 April 1946, leaving his aide de camp, Monsignor Carlo Colli, as the only remaining link between Pius XII and the German Church.
+Colli died in January 1947, leaving his secretary, Monsignor Bernard Hack, alone in Eichstätt.
 After a lengthy interregnum, during which Pius XII relied on Father Igo Ziegler at the Villa Grosch in Kronberg, the next nuncio would be Aloisius Joseph Muench.